codebar/ios-tutorials/src/docs/cookie-clicker-storyboard.md

 ---
-title: iOS Clicker Worksheet
+title: Cookie Clicker with Storyboards
 ---

 This tutorial is an intro to the world of iOS development, and will help you build your first iOS app.

-We'll be building a counter app, where the user will press a button and increment the number on the screen.
+We'll be building a cookie clicker app, where the user will tap a cookie and increment the number of times they've tapped.

 ## Pre-requisites